 Guess what?
 My pantry is now free of all refined sugar and all grains (not just wheat), and most ingredients that we eat are certified organic — I admit, not all, but most.

 Despite my love of wine, I have cut down to 2-3 glasses per fortnight.
 This small amount would have been unheard of for me, in the past.
 I would have had a glass of wine or two with dinner, more than three nights a week, at least.

 My coffee habit is now 1–2 cups of black organic coffee daily, an amount I plan to reduce.

 Is my pantry saintly yet?
 No.

 Have I reached my ‘clean eating’ goals for myself and my family?
 Yes and no. We’re still working on eating completely organic, and on cutting more dairy from our diet.

 Did I achieve grain free and sugar free, even with the selfish start of restocking the shelves with healthier versions of my coffee and wine?
 Yes.

 Have I still got a long way to go?
 Yes.
 You never really ‘arrive’ at perfection, after all.
 We are all, always, learning.
 Well I plan to be, anyway.

 I’ve managed to purge the pantry of many ingredients that weren’t on my ‘eliminate’ list to begin with too, because I gave myself permission to be human and flawed, and slow, if I needed to be.

-At the risk of sounding preachy or sanctimonious: GOING EASY on myself didn’t hurt me mama, and it won’t hurt you.
+At the risk of sounding preachy or sanctimonious: GOING EASY on myself didn’t hurt me any, and it won’t hurt you.